 - Full description of the withdrawal procedure, including the minimum amount and terms of withdrawal.

 Often, in compliance with the rules of regulators, brokers allow you to withdraw funds only with the help of the method by which you have replenished the account, as well as by bank payment.
 If you want to replenish the account with one payment system, and to make a profit to another, please clarify this point with the broker support service.

 By the way, all the brokers that are listed in my rankings have a support service, and calling there is much faster than studying the website.
 The broker records all the calls, and misleading the client by phone equals suicide.
 If you have any questions, the employee is obliged to answer any question in detail.
-In addition, it will save you significant time.
+Also, it will save you significant time.

 - The availability of deposit for recharge, rebate, and other bonuses;

-For historical reasons, I do not really trust various bonus offers from brokers.
+For historical reasons, I do not trust various bonus offers from brokers.
 Most often, the bonus is that you add credit facilities to your real account.
 The facilities are involved in trading, but not available for withdrawal.
-If you think, in fact this means that the broker gives you an additional leverage, that is, increases the margin available for trading positions.
+If you think, in fact this means that the broker gives you additional leverage, that is, increases the margin available for trading positions.

 If this thesis remains unclear, I recommend re-reading the paragraph several times, as well as returning to the lesson about the leverage.